WSU Health Sciences Spokane campus: Shared-use entities

 The WSU Health Sciences Spokane campus, despite owned and operated by WSU Spokane since 1998, and renamed after it in 2015, has, throughout its entire history and still does to this day, shared the campus with a number of various academic institutions, business incubators, and business accelerators from across the Spokane area and State of Washington.
 Beyond just being co-located on the same campus, the entities have also had a history of collaborating academically as well as administratively and financially.

 Current

 Eastern Washington University

-Eastern Washington University operates EWU Spokane, which houses EWU's College of Health Science and Public Health and its College of Business, from the WSU Health Sciences Spokane campus.
-Operations are primarily based out of EWU Center, the second building constructed on the campus, which opened in 1996 as the Phase I Classroom building.
-The building used to be shared with WSU Spokane, but EWU took over the building for exclusive use in 2014.
-The university also shares space in the Health Sciences Building, where it collaborates with WSU Spokane and houses its programs in dental hygiene, physical and occupational therapy, and speech and hearing disorders.
+Eastern Washington University operates EWU Spokane, which houses portions of EWU's College of Health Science and Public Health, from the WSU Health Sciences Spokane campus.
+The university shares space in the Health Sciences Building, where it collaborates with WSU Spokane and houses its programs in dental hygiene, physical and occupational therapy, and speech and hearing disorders.
+Operations were previously based out of the EWU Center, the second building constructed on the campus, which opened in 1996 as the Phase I Classroom building.
+The building was also previously shared with WSU Spokane, but EWU took over the building for exclusive use in 2014.
+As of August 2023, this building is now named the Medicine Building, and is for the exclusive use of Washington State University and its Elson S. Floyd College of Medicine.